Adamnite/A1/README.md

 $ ninja
 ```

-Once the build is successfull, you are ready to start playing around!
+Once the build is successful, you are ready to start playing around!
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your IDE for ease of use and future A1 formatting extension integration.

 You can find examples of basic contracts in the [Examples](https://github.com/Adamnite/A1/tree/main/Examples) directory, such as the "Hello World" example below.